“

 What is the leading cause of dark spots on the face?

-The leading cause of dark spots on the face is excessive melanin production triggered by sun exposure, hormonal changes, and skin injuries or trauma.
-These factors can lead to the formation of hyperpigmentation, resulting in dark spots.
+The leading cause of dark spots on the face is excessive melanin production triggered by ultraviolet (UV) radiation from sun exposure [1].
+Other common triggers include hormonal changes (e.g., in melasma) and skin injuries or trauma (leading to Post-Inflammatory Hyperpigmentation, or PIH) [1].

 Can dark spots go away completely?

-Some dark spots fade with time, especially post-acne marks.
-But melasma and sunspots may need targeted treatments to fully disappear.
+Some dark spots fade with time, especially post-acne marks (PIH).
+But melasma and sunspots may need targeted treatments to fully disappear, and they are prone to recurrence if sun protection is not maintained [1].

 Which vitamin is best for dark spots?

-Vitamin C is widely recommended for its antioxidant and melanin-inhibiting properties.
-Vitamin A (retinoids) is also effective but requires caution in use.
+Vitamin C (Ascorbic Acid and its derivatives) is widely recommended for its antioxidant and melanin-inhibiting properties [17].
+Vitamin A (Retinoids like Tretinoin and Retinol) is also highly effective as it increases cell turnover, but it requires caution in use and strict sun avoidance [15].

 References